-In additional to direct labour, the Company across Australia and New Zealand has over 900 suppliers with a total spend per annum of around \$125 million (excluding labour and associated costs, contract drivers and financing associated costs).
-The main suppliers for the raw materials purchased in the laundry business operations are in four categories, which are:
+In additional to direct labour, the Company across Australia and New Zealand has over 850 suppliers with a total spend per annum of around \$155 million (excluding labour and associated costs and financing associated costs).
+The main suppliers for the raw materials purchased in the laundry business operations are in five categories, which are:

-- i) Utility services such as gas, electricity and water (18 suppliers) - ii) Chemicals (2 suppliers) - Laundry equipment associated parts and expertise, primarily from international laundry suppliers, Jensen and Kannegiesser (19 suppliers) - iv) Textiles being linen or garments, with the majority being from Simba (linen) and NCC (garments) (7 suppliers)
+- i) Utility services such as gas, electricity and water (19 suppliers) - ii) Chemicals (2 suppliers) - iii) Laundry equipment associated parts and expertise, primarily from international laundry suppliers, Jensen and Kannegiesser (27 suppliers) - iv) Textiles being linen or garments, with the majority being from Simba (linen) and NCC (garments) (9 suppliers) - v) S & D Contractors provide transport services for the delivery and pickup of linen between laundry facilities and customer locations (42 sub-contractors)

-In aggregate the above four supplier categories represent a spend of \$75 million, which is 60% of our total external supplier spend.
-The Company spends less than \$50k per annum on average with over 800 of our suppliers.
+In aggregate the above five supplier categories represent a spend of \$110 million, which is 70% of our total external supplier spend.
+The Company spends less than \$50k per annum on average with over 600 of our suppliers.